hokkiai/djs-level-importer/README.md

 ## Bot support

-As of now, MEE6, Lurkr, and Tatsu are supported.
+As of now, MEE6, Lurkr, Tatsu and Amari are supported.
 Most bots don't document their APIs and it's therefore difficult to add new bots, so no guarantees are made; however we do try to add new bots to this library.
+You can check `TODO.txt` at the root of this repo for a list of planned (or discarded) bots, and you may suggest any bot you know about that isn't listed there by opening an issue.

 **Bots are selected using integers** when calling `GetLeaderboard`.
-You can check int-bot associations by looking at the exported `SupportedBots` enum.
+You can check integer-bot associations by looking at the exported `SupportedBots` TypeScript enum.
 Or just look at it here:

 ```ts
 export enum SupportedBots {